FreeTymeKiyan/freetymekiyan.github.io/source/_posts/java/Java-SE-8-For-the-Really-Impatient-Note-1.md

 ```
 Mutating variables in a lambda expression is not threadsafe.

-Trick to updatea count in an enclosing local scope in lambda expression
+Trick to update a count in an enclosing local scope in lambda expression
 ```Java
 int[] counter = new int[1];
 button.setOnAction(event -> counter[0]++);